-Upon the closing of the U.S. offering, the transfer agent and registrar for our ADSs will be The Bank of New York Mellon.
-The share register for our ordinary shares is currently maintained by Société Générale.
+Upon the closing of the U.S. offering, the transfer agent and registrar for the ADSs will be The Bank of New York Mellon.
+Our share register is currently maintained by Société Générale.
 The share register reflects only record owners of our ordinary shares.
 Holders of our ADSs will not be treated as one of our shareholders and their names will therefore not be entered in our share register.
 The depositary, the custodian or their nominees will be the holder of the shares underlying our ADSs.
 Holders of our ADSs have a right to receive the ordinary shares underlying their ADSs.
 For discussion on our ADSs and ADS holder rights, see "Description of American Depositary Shares" in this prospectus.